neagle/n3/src/content/posts/serverless-websockets-with-ably/index.md

 ---
 <a href="https://serverless-chat-neagle.vercel.app/"><img src="serverless-chat.png" style="width: 100%; max-width: 800px; margin-bottom: 1em;" class="float-right" /></a>

 I'm working on modernizing an app that's almost a decade ago from a MEAN (Mongo, Express, Angular, NodeJS) stack to a serverless stack using NextJS.
-But one sticking point has been the need for websockets: my app uses websocket connections to deliver updates to users without the need for polling.
+But one sticking point has been the need for WebSockets: my app uses WebSocket connections to deliver updates to users without the need for polling.
 They're ideal for any app where multiple users interact with a site at the same time and it's important to see when other users add content (like making comments).

 The first option I tried exploring was [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events), or SSEs.
-SSEs are similar to websockets, but they're one-way only.
+SSEs are similar to WebSockets, but they're one-way only.
 For me, that's enough: I let the client send information to the server using REST endpoints (which works great with serverless); I just need a mechanism for sending information to the client when they haven't explicitly asked for it.
 (Which would just be polling.)

 SSEs come dangerously close to working for serverless, and I completed [an entire proof-of-concept chat application in NextJS](https://github.com/neagle/serverless-chat/commit/f4d40f724f4b2a5e980ea50ab358cb5d4fbbaf61) that was working swimmingly in local development.
 The only problem: it relied on keeping [an array of client objects in memory](https://github.com/neagle/serverless-chat/commit/f4d40f724f4b2a5e980ea50ab358cb5d4fbbaf61#diff-486fb3c4e9b74759702ac1069f11783ffc358577373d0521f05fd476a0551f5cR6).
 One dangerous thing about serverless functions is that this will work _some of the time_.
 Because _sometimes_ serverless functions are run on the same computer when they're executed, but that's not a guarantee.
 Serverless functions are ephemeral by design, so in-memory storage won't scale once deployed.